ruandersMSFT/Compliance/compliance/assurance/assurance-administrative-access-controls-overview.md

 - Personnel controls
 - Technology controls

 When combined, these controls help prevent and detect malicious actions in Microsoft 365.
-In addition to the isolation, personnel, and technology controls used by Microsoft, there is a fourth category of controls: those implemented by customers.
+In addition to the isolation, personnel, and technology controls used by Microsoft, there is a fourth category of controls: those controls implemented by customers.

 Microsoft 365 allows you to manage data the same way data is managed in on-premises environments.
 The person who signs up an organization for Microsoft 365 automatically becomes a global administrator.
-The global admin has access to all features in management portals and can:
+The global admin has access to all features in Management Portals and can:

 - Create or edit users
 - Assign admin roles to others